Stará Ľubovňa: Sights

 From a hill over the city the castle of Ľubovňa dominates the city.
 The castle is open to the public and houses a museum about its history.
 From its already reconstructed tower there are good views over the surroundings.
 Next to the castle there is an open-air museum, Ľubovniansky skanzen, with many houses and other buildings showing the folk architecture of the region.
 The most interesting exhibit is the wooden Greek-Catholic church from Matysová, built in 1833.

 The old town consists mainly of the rectangular St. Nicolas Square which is surrounded by burgher's houses of the 17th century.
 In the centre there is the gothic Roman Catholic Church of St. Nicolas built in 1280.

 Another building of interest is the new Greek-Catholic church of the Mother of Eternal Help in the south of the city.
 It was consecrated by Pope John Paul II on 22 April 1990 and is constructed in the shape of a royal crown.

-Demographics

-In the 2011 population census, the town had 16,341 residents.
-According to the 2001 census, the town had 16,227 inhabitants.
-89.5% of inhabitants were Slovaks, 5.97% Roma, 1.48% Rusyn, 1.00% Ukrainian and 0.64% Czechs.
-The religious make-up was 67.65% Roman Catholics, 22.20% Greek Catholics, 5.01% people with no religious affiliation, 1.61% Orthodox and 0.81% Lutherans.
+Population